 Erraid offers an opportunity to immerse in raw nature, to connect to spirit, to experience an established intentional community, to participate in the joy of work that serves others … and members of the community have been welcoming guests here for over 40 years.

-Recent months have been unprecedented and Covid lockdown has meant we have been closed to guests since late March.
-We have missed the vibrancy and fresh energy they bring as well as the end of week feedback, which so often touches our hearts.
-And the loss of income has also caused us concern.
-As Scottish Government restrictions ease, we are encouraging guests to come for a longer stay, so that guests can be fully integrated in the community once they have had two weeks here on retreat.
+Recent months have been unprecedented and Covid lockdown has meant we were closed to guests between late-March and mid-August.
+It has been great to have the vibrancy and fresh energy guests bring as well as the end of week feedback, which so often touches our hearts.
+Scottish Government restrictions mean, we are now only able to offer Retreat weeks and that we are also encouraging guests to come for a longer stay, so that they can be fully integrated in the community once they have had two weeks here on retreat.

-We want to remain welcoming to as many as possible, regardless of their background, and to support this we are establishing the Erraid Bursary Fund.
+We want to remain welcoming to as many as possible, regardless of their background, and to support this we have established the Erraid Bursary Fund.
 The fund will be used to support the living costs of guests who would otherwise not be able to afford to stay, including those who need help to be able to afford to stay here longer.

 Please help us to establish the fund by making a contribution today and consider whether you would be willing to make a regular gift.
 We promise to provide donors with feedback on the specific individuals supported with the fund so that you know a little of their story and the impact of a visit to our beautiful island community.

 We have been able to award our first bursary, thanks to the generosity of our donors, to Michael who admitted having struggled due to Covid-19.
 Our bursary enabled him to stay two weeks instead just coming for one week and at the end of his stay he told us “… it was only in week two that I found my rhythm and routine and really started to recover some inner calm.
 After two weeks, I feel so much better than when I arrived. … The beauty of the island is so uplifting….
 I’m really incredibly grateful.
 Thank you.”